 Life is frustrating.
-It’s one of the first things we learn, and is a fact that applies to almost everything we do, including applying for college.
-Her Campus highlighted some of the most frustrating aspects of applying to college, and easy, simple solutions to put your frustrations to rest!
+It’s one of the first things we learn and is a fact that applies to almost everything we do, including applying for college.
+Her Campus highlighted some of the most frustrating aspects of applying to college and some easy, simple solutions to put your frustrations to rest!

 The frustration: With more brochures piling up in your mailbox day after day, it’s easy to get attracted to way more schools than you’ll ever be able to apply to.
 These shiny brochures make many a school look tempting, but it’s important to narrow your focus on and spend time creating a quality admissions package on universities and colleges you could actually see yourself at, and represent a good mix of reach, target, and safety schools.

 The fix: Narrowing your focus can be hard, but luckily, there are several easy ways to get started.
 First, visit potential universities and colleges during junior and senior year, so you can get a sense of what campus life is like and know if it’s somewhere you could honestly see yourself enjoying and learning at.
 Sarah Wiszniak, a senior at Plainville High School describes, “I began compiling a list of schools that fit my criteria...
 As time went on, I took colleges off and then expanded my list again and then took more off and then added more...
 The summer before junior year I found my number one school.”

 Think about where certain schools fit in terms of how easy or hard it will be to get in as well.
 You don’t want to apply to six or seven universities that are “reach” schools with no backups in place!
 Still need some initial help narrowing the field?
 HC has you covered.